nuuuwan/news_lk3_data/README.md

 *2024-05-08 22:08:00* · [`adaderanalk`](https://www.adaderana.lk/news/99092/three-including-police-constable-sergeant-arrested-on-bribery-charges) · `en`

-Three persons including a Police Constable, and a Sergeant attached to the Kottawa Police Station have been arrested by Bribery Commission officers while accepting a bribe of Rs.
+Three persons including police officers have been arrested by Bribery Commission officers while accepting a bribe of Rs.
 200,000.

+Among the arrestees were a Constable, and a Sergeant attached to the Kottawa Police Station.

 ◼️